What to expect during your visit

 - Genetic Testing

 Please note that individuals undergoing specialized testing, ophthalmic exam, and consultation should prepare for a long appointment.
-Appointments can last from 2 hours to 2 days.
+Initial testing may need to be split over multiple days.
 Please ask our administrative assistant to estimate your appointment length for you.

 All patients undergo a comprehensive dilated eye exam.
 The ophthalmic technician begins the evaluation with measurements for near and distance visual acuity, manifest refraction (which determines the need for glasses), color vision, and ocular pressure.
 The physician then performs an examination of the entire eye, with particular focus on the retina and macula.

 Many individuals with a retinal dystrophy or degeneration will experience loss of their peripheral (or side) vision.
 Individuals with macular dystrophy may have blind spots in their central vision.
 In clinic, we measure this loss with a test of the visual field.

 Many ophthalmologists and some optometrists use visual field testing machine, usually the Humphrey visual field analyzer.
 Humphrey visual fields are very good for screening patients to determine whether a given individual has peripheral vision loss or blindspots.
 In our clinic, we test the visual field much more extensively, using an Octopus visual field analyzer. which can measure all areas of the visual field in one test.
 The Octopus visual field test takes approximately an hour and a half to complete.